adam2am/language-tools-with-civet/1-clear-roadmap.md

 - [x] `packages/language-server/src/plugins/typescript/TypeScriptPlugin.ts` - (Initial diagnostic filtering)
 - [x] `packages/language-server/src/plugins/typescript/features/DiagnosticsProvider.ts` - (Initial `filterCivetDiagnostics`)
 - [x] `packages/language-server/src/lib/documents/Document.ts` - Verified Civet script identification (no changes needed).
-- [ ] `packages/language-server/src/lib/configLoader.ts` - Verified, loads preprocessor config.
+- [x] `packages/language-server/src/lib/configLoader.ts` - Verified, loads preprocessor config correctly.
-- [ ] `packages/language-server/src/plugins/svelte/SvelteDocument.ts` - Key for invoking main Svelte preprocessing.
+- [x] `packages/language-server/src/plugins/svelte/SvelteDocument.ts` - Verified, correctly invokes preprocessors.
+However, the focus now shifts to *how* it (and `svelte/compiler`) invokes them and what context/options are passed to `svelte-preprocessor-with-civet` that might cause different behavior than isolated tests.
 - [x] `packages/svelte2tsx/src/svelte2tsx/index.ts` - `getAttributeValue` helper added for verification; main role is consuming preprocessed output.
+Verified it should receive JS/TS if preprocessing is successful.
+- [ ] `svelte-preprocessor-with-civet` - Isolated tests confirm it *can* correctly transpile the problematic class syntax.
+The issue is its failure to do so when invoked *within the Svelte Language Server's pipeline*.
+Investigation should focus on the invocation differences.
 - [ ] `packages/svelte-vscode/README.md` - (For user documentation)
 - [ ] `packages/svelte-vscode/package.json` - (Potentially for `extensionDependencies`)